Skip to Content

 Best Time To Go: Tasmania’s highlands are usually snow-free between November and March.
 However, the best weather is in December, January, and February.

 Weather: Walls of Jerusalem National Park is high up in Tasmania’s central highlands.
 It can be cold, wet, and windy up there at any time of year.
 We experienced 1C temperatures at night and 50km/h winds in early January!
+Check out my list of the best weather apps for hikers to get the best forecast.

 What to Bring: Everything you need to be self-sufficient.
 Use my simple backpacking checklist to get your gear prepped for the hike.